jodolrui/glue/README.md

 };
 ```

-In this case, function `expose(key, object)` takes two parameters:
+In this case, function `expose` takes two parameters:

 * The `key` or name by which the element will be called in the `template` (i.e. `"foo"`).
 * The `object` of the element itself (i.e. `ref("bar")`).

-Function `expose` returns the element itself.
-You can pass it to a variable when exposing if you need:
+Function `expose` returns the element passed itself, so you can assign it to a variable when exposing:

 ```js
 const foo = expose("foo", ref("bar"));
 ```

-Notice that `const foo` defines the name of the variable and `expose("foo"` defines the name by which the element will be called in the `template`, so they can be different names.

-Another syntax for function `expose` is as follows:
+Another syntax for `expose` is as follows:

 ```js
 const foo = ref("bar");
 expose({ foo });
 ```

-In this case function `expose(object)` takes only one parameter`:
+In this case function `expose` takes only one parameter:

-* A literal `object` containing, at root level, elements to expose.
+* A literal `object` containing elements to expose, at root level.

-With this syntax you can expose multiple elements at once, similar as you would do with `return`:
+With this syntax you can expose multiple elements at once:

 ```js
 const foo = ref("bar");